yann-yinn/ulysse/README.md

 and will use it if found.

-"mytheme" is the default enabled theme, unless you specify theme to use in the template function or in your pages declaration.
+"mytheme" is the default enabled theme, unless you specify theme to use in the template function or in your routes declaration.